RoloEdits/scrapetoon/README.md

 On the other hand `season` and `season_chapter` is something that is specific to 'Tower of God'.
 This area is meant to be were we add our story specific data.

 For 'Lore Olympus', we have already determined that is has a season number and that we need to specially handle the chapter number.
 This is where we put that data, in preparation for that.

+To note before proceeding:

+> The field `skips_adjusted_count` offers a potential at-the-ready solution in many cases for adjusted count of chapter number.
+>
+> For any extra content added in, as well as bad endpoints, this should work just fine.
+As this is a demo, though, we will proceed to make our own in the cases where it might be necessary, with a potentially common issue.

 `season` can remain as that is also something we want from `Lore Olympus`, and we can change `season_chapter` to something that clearly defines what the meaningful chapter number would be.